ningding97/ningding97.github.io/_pages/about.md

 #### Bio

 I am a tenure-track Assistant Professor at the [Department of Electronic Engineering](https://www.ee.tsinghua.edu.cn/en/), [Tsinghua University](https://www.tsinghua.edu.cn/en/).
-I was previsously a postdoc researcher advised by Prof. Bowen Zhou.
+Previously, I was a postdoc researcher in the same department, advised by Prof. Bowen Zhou.
 I received Ph.D. at the Department of Computer Science and Technology,  Tsinghua Univeristy in 2023, advised by Prof. Hai-Tao Zheng and also co-advised by Prof. Zhiyuan Liu.